fretbuzz/mimir_snakemake_t2/README.md

 * a whole bunch of Linux coreutils (most notably sed)

 * Anaconda for other data-analysis purposes

-## Code Example
-Just set up an experimental configuration file and set the flags correctly in run_experiment.py and you are ready to go!

-## Installation
-Refer to the instructions in the Wiki about how to deploy/install an application along with Mimir.

 ## Tests
 Are found in the test.py file.